therealRogueWarlock/Dirt-Bud/README.md

 ## Requirements

 * [x] As a user, I want to be able to see information about my garage, so I can see my different dirt bikes
 * [ ] As a user, I want to be able to see information about myself, so I can track my fitness stats
 * [ ] As a user, I want to be able to see information about dirt bike status, so I know when different parts might need to be checked upon or changed out
 * [x] As a user, I want to be able to see all my different bike parts, so I can keep track of in use, and spare parts
 * [ ] As a user, I want to be able to see specifications about individual parts, so I do not need to remember details about every single part
 * [ ] As a user, I want to be able to add friends, so I can share my repertoire of overly expensive parts to brag about
+* [x] As a user, I want to be able to log into the application, so it's a more personalised experience

 ## Sketches
 ![main_page](https://user-images.githubusercontent.com/42655737/159177661-0b00167d-387d-445b-be7e-4b5649715e24.png)